-5 During the instant hearing, claimant's mother argued that IRC refused to meet with her to update claimant's May 2, 2017, Individual Program Plan (IPP).
-The evidence presented showed that IRC issued IPP addenda on August 11, 2017; January 12, 2018; and January 24, 2018.
+5 During the instant hearing, claimant's mother argued that IRC refused to meet with her to update claimant's August 11, 2017, Individual Program Plan (IPP).
+The evidence presented showed that IRC issued IPP addenda on December 29, 2017; January 12, 2018; and January 24, 2018.
 Claimant's requests to update his IPP were not the subject of a notice of proposed action or a request for fair hearing, and no findings are made in this decision regarding claimant's request to update his IPP.

-In the attachment, claimant argued that IRC should fund: (1) "Occupational Therapy Request"; (2) "Diabetes Camp"; (3) "Performing Arts Classes at Marquee Performing Arts"; (4) "Request for Household Services"; and (5) "Request for regular respite for all three children."
+Therapy Request";6 (2) "Diabetes Camp"; (3) "Performing Arts Classes at Marquee Performing Arts"; (4) "Request for Household Services"; and (5) "Request for regular respite for all three children."7